YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - monitor mode: sniff layer 2. like wireless traffic.
 - promiscuous mode: sniff layer 3. can not capture wireless.

+# Broadcast frame
+send a layer 2 message to every device in a broadcast or collision domain

-# Residual risk = (Inherent risk) – (impact of risk controls)
+# Residual risk
+- Equal to: (Inherent risk) – (impact of risk controls)
-the amount of risk left over after natural or inherent risks have been reduced by risk controls.
+- the amount of risk left over after natural or inherent risks have been reduced by risk controls.

 # WHOIS: